 Novel biomarkers for pyridoxine-dependent epilepsy identified using untargeted metabolomics and infrared ion spectroscopy

-In order to identify this new molecular feature, we used infrared ion spectroscopy (IRIS) and were able to identify it as 2-oxopropylpiperidine-2-carboxylic acid (2-OPP), a previously unknown human metabolite.
+In order to identify this new molecular feature, the research team used infrared ion spectroscopy (IRIS) and was able to identify it as 2-oxopropylpiperidine-2-carboxylic acid (2-OPP), a previously unknown human metabolite.
 Interestingly, 2-OPP can be used as a highly diagnostic biomarker for PDE and was also shown to be chemically stable and suitable for inclusion in existing newborn screening protocols.

 Furthermore, several biochemical and pathophysiological implications were also found related to 2-OPP: 2-OPP accumulates in the brains of patients and ALDH7A1 knock-out mice, and 2-OPP causes epilepsy-like behavior in a zebrafish.
 These findings suggest that 2-OPP is itself a likely contributor to aspects of neurotoxicity in PDE ALDH7A1.
 Finally, 2-OPP levels appears to be elevated in ketosis, emphasizing the importance of avoiding catabolism in PDE patients.

 Dr. Jonathan Martens

 Translational Metabolic Laboratory – Radboudumc

 Engelke U, et al. Untargeted metabolomics and infrared ion spectroscopy identify biomarkers for pyridoxine-dependent epilepsy, Journal of Clinical Investigation, 131(15)( 2021).